huynguyen789/medical-transcriber/README.md

 - Transcribe the audio using Whisper's speech recognition
 - Summarize the transcribed text using Anthropic's Claude AI
 - Display the transcribed text and summary
+- Cache the results to avoid re-transcribing and summarizing every time

 ## Usage